tensorlayer/TensorLayer/README.md

 # Why TensorLayer

-A frequent question regarding TensorLayer is that why don't we use libraries like Keras and Tflearn.
+A frequent question regarding TensorLayer is what is the different with other libraries like Keras, TFSlim and Tflearn.
 These libraries are comfortable to start with.
 They provide imperative abstractions to lower adoption barrier; but in turn mask the underlying engine from users.
 Though good for bootstrap, it becomes hard to tune and modify from the bottom, which is quite necessary in tackling many real-world problems.